cloudblog004/fantasticfoodies/content/en/posts/1452-steps-to-make-ultimate-healthy-chicken-salad.md

 - "2 cup cooked chopped chicken"
 recipeinstructions:
 - "Mix yogurt, grapes, apples, and nuts."
-- "Combine chicken &amp; yogurt mixture and place on top of salad."
+- "Combine chicken & yogurt mixture and place on top of salad."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe